zebreus/distributed-universal-stateless-buildsystem/README.md

 ```
 because the file at path /test/file.txt is defined by both resources.

+### Resources
+A resource consists of three main parts
+- A resource configuration ; the input
+- A output configuration ; the output
+- A task ; how to produce the output from the input

 ### Primary and secondary resources
 A primary resource is a resource, that is fetched from outside the build system.
 This could be for example a git repository or a container image.
 A secondary resource on the other side is made by the build system, and derived from primary resources.
 The version of a primary resource comes from an external source, the version of a secondary resource is defined by the primary resources, that it is based on.
 Technically, there will probably be no distincition between primary and secondary resources.